emily-ng1/ny_fish_project/fish_flask_project_ETL/README.md

 ## Technology Used
 - Programming Language - Python, SQL
-- Relational Database - PostgresSQL
+- Relational Database - PostgreSQL

 ## Dataset Used
 1. Fish Stocking API: The Department of Environmental Conservation (DEC)